I-GUIDE/data-catalog-archive/schema/core.md

 }
 ```

+A geographic bounding box is an area enclosed by a rectangle formed by two points.
+It is expressed using
-A geographic bounding box may look like this (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):
+[Schema:box](https://schema.org/box), and it may look like this (from [SOSO](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md#spatial-coverage)):

 ``` json
 {